How To Use Your Seat

 As the horse walks, trots or canters, your pelvis should quietly follow his movement underneath you.
 You shouldn’t bounce or bump in the saddle, and you should allow your hips to gently absorb the movement without tension or effort.

 When you want the horse to lengthen his stride, you should use a ‘driving seat’.
-This is achieved by moving your hips and seat as you would when pushing a swing, or polishing the saddle from back to front.
+This is achieved by moving your hips and seat as you would when pushing a swing.
 Use the driving seat in combination with a subtle leg aid and be careful that you don’t push the horse out of his rhythm.